Skip to content

 Accrediting the board work

-Teams in HUMAKOs board
+Teams in HUMAKO´s board

 Advocacy team

-The Advocacy Team also cooperates with other student unions, both locally and nationally.
+The advocacy team also cooperates with other student unions, both locally and nationally.

 Local activities team

-Local activities team is responsible for planning, coordinating and improving HUMAKO’s local division activities and tutoring.
-The team is led by HUMAKO’s specialist.Local activities’ goals are based on HUMAKO’s strategy and the yearly tutoring action plan, which is made in cooperation with Humak.
+The local activities team (shortened as “paikkari-team”) is responsible for the planning, development and coordination of HUMAKO’s local tutor and division activities.
+The team is led by HUMAKO’s specialist.
+Local activities are goal-oriented development work, with objectives based on HUMAKO’s strategy and an annual tutoring action plan created in cooperation with Humak.

-The tasks of the local activities team are including but not limited to:
+Tasks of the local activities team include:

-• Training local actors during the year
+• training local actives throughout the year

-• Supporting and developing local activities
+• supporting and developing local activities

 Services and events team